-Stuart Broad: Chris Broad, Alastair Cook & Michael Vaughan on England's 500-wicket bowler
+'The premature baby who became an England legend'

 'He wanted to bat before the 60 all out at Trent Bridge'

-Of Broad's 140 Tests for England, he has played most matches under the leadership of former captain Alastair Cook.
+Of Broad's 167 Tests for England, he played most matches under the leadership of former captain Alastair Cook.

 He's always had the stubborn streak in him.
 If you are going to have a discussion with him, you have to be very clear on your argument because if he knows it's coming he will be very well prepared.

 When I was captain, there were times when he could be grumpy, but we're talking about the single-mindedness that makes him as good as he is.

 Yes, there were moments that were frustrating, but it was never malicious.
 As a captain, you would rather have someone who has his own ideas for what is best, rather than a 'yes' man.

 His golf is good.
-He's a brilliant tea-to-green player, as good as they come, but he can't chip.
+He's a brilliant tee-to-green player, as good as they come, but he can't chip.
 It's quite funny watching him try.

 I bought him a Phil Mickelson chipping book because I thought he needed to learn from a left-handed maestro.
 I don't know how far he's got into it, because I saw him playing not long ago and he duffed his chip into the water.